nickp60/riboSeed/readthedocs/INSTALLATION.rst

 -  QUAST (tested with 4.1)

 NOTE: barrnap has certain Perl requirements that may not be included on your machine.
-Ensure barrnap runs fine before trying ``riboSnag.py``.
+Ensure barrnap runs fine before trying riboSeed.
 Or try `python barrnap <https://github.com/nickp60/barrnap/>`__.